 I’d like to go ahead and use my smartphone as a mobile hotspot.
 How do I get started?

-Once you data plan is all set, you can configure your phone’s mobile hotspot in its settings menu.
-For the iPhone, tap Settings, Personal Hotspot; for Android phones, tap Settings, then Wi-Fi (depending on the make and model of your Android handset).
+You can configure your phone’s mobile hotspot in its settings menu.
+For the iPhone, tap Settings, Personal Hotspot; for Android phones, tap Settings, Wi-Fi, then Tethering & mobile hotspot (depending on the make and model of your Android handset).

 Wait, I have more questions!